 - I also chair the All-Party Pharmaceutical Group, which keeps tabs on the development of new medical drugs.

 - And I have taken on the chairmanship of the Parliamentary Group for Energy Studies, a body that tracks developments in this vital field.

-- I also formed and chair the All Party Group for Dyslexia and Special Learning Difficulties – a subject in which I maintain a keen personal interest.
+- I also formed the All Party Group for Dyslexia and Special Learning Difficulties – a subject in which I maintain a keen personal interest.